A topic from the subject of Decomposition in Chemistry.

 3. Add 2 mL of starch solution to the mixture.

-4. Stopper the test tube and shake gently.
+4. Stopper the test tube and gently swirl (shaking might be too vigorous).

-• The starch solution acts as an indicator for the presence of iodine, which is produced when hydrogen peroxide decomposes.
+• The starch solution acts as an indicator for the presence of iodine, which is produced as an intermediate in the decomposition of hydrogen peroxide.
+The iodine reacts with the starch to form a dark blue-black complex.

 Share on: